ClusterHQ/flocker/docs/using/installing/index.rst

    $ flocker-ca create-control-certificate example.org

-You will need to copy both ``control-example.org.crt`` and ``control-example.org.key`` over to the node that is running your control service, to the directory :file:`/etc/flocker` and rename the files to ``control-service.crt`` and ``control-service.key`` respectively.
+You will need to copy both :file:`control-example.org.crt` and :file:`control-example.org.key` over to the node that is running your control service, to the directory :file:`/etc/flocker` and rename the files to :file:`control-service.crt` and :file:`control-service.key` respectively.
-You should also copy the cluster's public certificate, the `cluster.crt` file.
+You should also copy the cluster's public certificate, the :file:`cluster.crt` file.
 On the server, the :file:`/etc/flocker` directory and private key file should be set to secure permissions via :command:`chmod`:

 .. code-block:: console